wraig0/PhishPrevent/README.md

 ## What's happening

-This is a project I am currently working on, it's core functionality aim is to send html requests to phishtank.com, check some URLs for verified phishing and respond accordingly to prevent the attack.
+This is a project I am currently working on, its core functionality aim is to send html requests to phishtank.com, check some URLs for verified phishing and respond accordingly to prevent the attack.